Pulse Trains

 The most common types of laser sources producing pulse trains are repetitively Q-switched lasers and mode-locked lasers.

 With Q-switched lasers, pulses can also be generated at irregular time intervals, but regular pulsing is most common.
 The pulse repetition rate is then often somewhere between 10 Hz and 100 kHz, although more extreme values are possible.
-Even if the trigger source of an actively Q-switched laser exhibits very precise timing, the laser pulses can exhibit a slightly variable time delay due to fluctuations of laser gain (e.g. as a result of fluctuating pulse energy from a flash lamp used as pump source).
+Even if the trigger source of an actively Q-switched laser exhibits very precise timing, the laser pulses can exhibit a slightly variable time delay due to fluctuations in laser gain (e.g. as a result of fluctuating pulse energy from a flash lamp used as pump source).
 This can lead to some substantial level of timing jitter.

-Mode-locked lasers naturally produce pulse trains with a very high pulse repetition rate (typically between 50 MHz and a few gigahertz), which is usually the inverse round-trip time of the laser resonator: an output pulse is obtained each time when the (single) circulating intracavity pulse hits the output coupler mirror.
+Mode-locked lasers naturally produce pulse trains at a very high pulse repetition rate (typically between 50 MHz and a few gigahertz), which is usually the inverse round-trip time of the laser resonator: an output pulse is obtained each time when the (single) circulating intracavity pulse hits the output coupler mirror.
 At least over short time spans, the resonator length is quite precisely constant, and there may be only a very low level of timing noise introduced by quantum noise influences via the gain medium and vacuum noise entering the laser mainly through the output coupler.
 Therefore, the pulse-to-pulse timing jitter can be extremely small (on an attosecond timescale), corresponding to a very low power spectral density of the timing noise at high noise frequencies.
 However, the low-frequency noise, corresponding to a longer time intervals, is usually orders of magnitude stronger due to various types of noise influences.

 Pulse Repetition Rate Multiplication and Division